Policies and Regulations

 (Sept 74 Ex, p.
 18) (Reviewed Dec 79 Ex, p.
 19)

-41.B.05—That the BCTF support the right of females regardless of age, marital status, income or geographical location to:
+41.B.05—That the Federation support the right of women to:

 41.B.09—Gender equity is concerned with the promotion of personal, cultural, and economic equality for all who participate in the education system of BC.
 The term ‘’gender equity’’ arose out of a growing recognition in society of a systematic and pervasive gender inequity.
 A continuing tradition of stereotypical conceptions and

 discriminatory practices resulted in the systematic devaluation of attitudes, activities, and abilities traditionally attributed to and associated with girls and women.
 Gender equity, as distinct from ‘’sex equity,’’ is not attainable solely by a quantitative balance of females and males in all aspects of the existing system.
 It must also entail a qualitative reworking of gender assumptions within all aspects of the present system.

 Concretely, this means promoting gender equity in respect of:

 (91 AGM, p.
 22)